Bacterial growth: Temperature

-Thrive under temperatures from 45 to more than 100°C.
+Thermophiles are microbes that thrive in higher temperatures between 45 and 80 degrees Celsius.
+They include moderate thermophiles, which grow between 45 and 70 degrees Celsius, and extreme thermophiles, which grow above 70 degrees Celsius.
+Extreme thermophiles are often found in geothermally or volcanically heated environments.
+Thermophiles have a variety of mechanisms to survive at these temperatures.
+DNA-binding proteins pack DNA into nucleosomes for more stability at high temperatures.
+Membrane modifications are made to improve rigidity, such as iso-branched fatty acids.
+Many thermophiles have smaller genome sizes, which lowers the energy needed for cell division.

 Acidity

 Optimal acidity for bacteria tends to be around pH 6.5 to 7.0 (neutral), those living in lesser pH being acidophiles and higher alkalophiles.
 Some bacteria can change the pH such as by excreting acid resulting in sub-optimal conditions.

+Water activity

+Environmental conditions affecting microbial growth are typically studied individually.
+However, temperature and moisture conditions are often closely linked.
+Despite temperature conditions, bacterial growth rates decrease at lower soil moisture levels.

 Oxygen

 Bacteria can be aerobes or anaerobes.
 Depending on the degree of oxygen required bacteria can fall into the following classes: